joons5834/backend-survival/week1/HTTP.md

 We will also gloss over the actual content of the communication, the actual message kept inside the envelop.
 A hypermedia document is another fancy word meaning a document that contains graphics, audio, video, plain text and hyperlinks.

+### HTTP flow

+1. A server opens up a socket to receive requests. → Listen
+1. A client opens up a socket and request a connection to a server → Connect
+1. A server accepts a connection request before it opens up another socket for communication.  → Accept
+1. They exchange data through sockets. → Repetition of Send & Receive
+1. Sockets are closed after the communication. → Close

 ### HTTP request message

 HTTP was originally designed for communication between web browsers and web servers.
 Web broswers request information and web servers respond with requested information.